 Gladstone Capital Corporation was incorporated under the Maryland General Corporation Law on May 30, 2001 and completed an initial public offering on August 24, 2001.
-We are an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a BDC under the Investment Company Act of 1940, as amended (the "1940 Act").
-In addition, we have elected to be treated for tax purposes as a RIC under the Internal Revenue Code of 1986, as amended (the "Code").
+We are an externally managed, closed-end, non-diversified management investment company that has elected to be treated as a BDC under the 1940 Act.
+In addition, we have elected to be treated for tax purposes as a RIC under the Code.
 We were established for the purpose of investing in debt and equity securities of established private businesses operating in the United States ("U.S.").